Berry: 20(ish) things I learned at the 2020 NFL combine

 8. I met two people who are official voters for the Pro Football Hall of Fame.
 I asked them, "Is Eli Manning a Hall of Famer?"
 They debated it back and forth for quite some time and never reached a conclusion.
 There were pros and cons from both of them.
 I found it interesting and think this will continue to be a debate for a number of years.

-9. I spoke to a member of the Jaguars coaching staff about their offense this past season.
-"What does Jay (new Jaguars offensive coordinator Gruden) like to do?
+9. I spoke to a member of the Jaguars' coaching staff about their offense this past season.
+"What does Jay [new Jaguars offensive coordinator Jay Gruden] like to do?
 He likes to throw.
-What does Ben (new Jaguars QB coach Ben McAdoo) like to do?
+What does Ben [new Jaguars quarterbacks coach Ben McAdoo] like to do?
 He likes to throw.
 So what do you think we are going to do this year?"
 I'll be fading Leonard Fournette this summer at his expected ADP.

 9a.
 Also, the idea that this is Gardner Minshew II's job was quickly dispelled.
 Rumors have the Jags moving on from Nick Foles, but I was cautioned against believing that.
 They like both QBs in Jacksonville and expect it to be a camp battle between them.